shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

 <figure style="width: 600px" class="align-middle">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/change_correct.jpg" alt="">
-  <figcaption> In the left panel, we show the correct rate of choices with or without mental explorations of the hippocampus to other locations.
+  <figcaption> In the left panel, we show the correct rate of choices with or without mental explorations of other locations by the hippocampus.
 In the right panel, we show statistics. </figcaption>
 </figure>

 Meanwhile, we are exploring if the gaze of the animal is related to this mental exploration of options.
 Please stay tuned for the final paper!